Best Compound Interest Investments in Canada and the USA (2026)

 - All-equity (100% equity): Typically 7%–10% historical return

 Asset allocation ETFs simplify the compound interest equation: you choose your risk tolerance, make regular contributions, and the fund handles diversification and rebalancing.
-MERs are typically 0.20%–0.25% [SOURCE NEEDED — major Canadian ETF providers].
+MERs on these are low, though they vary by provider and mandate — the current figure is on the fund's own page and in its Fund Facts.

 Bonds and Bond ETFs